exercism/docs/building/tracks/syllabus/README.md

 We have a lot of experience coming up with suitable stories.

 Once you have a story you will likely need to tweak the code a bit to get it to fit the story.

+## Contributions from the community

+Working on a syllabus involves two separate but intertwined activities:

+1. Syllabus design: selecting and ordering concepts
+2. Exercise implementation: writing documentation and creating exercises to teach those concepts

+We've found that it's both fun and enriching to get the wider community to contribute to implementing exercises.
+The syllabus design itself, though, is easier to tackle with a small team of contributors who are all engaged in building up an understanding of the full syllabus with all of its intricacies.

+That said, we recommend that the syllabus design team implements the first five or six concepts first, before opening up for community contributions.
+This helps ensure that the people on the core team of syllabus designers understand the process themselves before having to review pull requests from people in the broader community.

+It's also easier to create issues for these higher-order concepts and tends to be more fun for community members to work on them, since there are fewer constraints to worry about.